joelzanden/rebun/README.md

 # rebun

-Like bun run but with delayed restart after crash or completion
+Like bun run but with delayed restart after crash

 ## Install with homebrew